 ︎ This piece was displayed as an installation in the Spring Undergraduate Exhibition at the Sullivan Galleries in Chicago, IL.
 (March 2018)

-︎ Mithridatism was juried and selected to be included in the 2nd edition of For the Love of Letterpress: A Printing Handbook for Instructors & Students by Cathie Ruggie Saunders and Martha Chiplis, which will be published by Bloomsbury LLC (London) in 2019.
+︎ Mithridatism was juried and selected to be included in the 2nd edition of For the Love of Letterpress: A Printing Handbook for Instructors & Students by Cathie Ruggie Saunders and Martha Chiplis.
+It will be published by Bloomsbury LLC (London) in 2019.